antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 This change helps multi-stage builds, where the `sdk` and the `aspnet` or `runtime` image you are targeting are the same version (we expect that this is the common case).
 With this change, the `aspnet` pull (for example), will be a no-op, because you will have pulled the `aspnet` layers via the initial `sdk` pull.

 If you want a bit more context, keep reading.
 For 3.1 and prior, the SDK is based on the [buildpack-deps](https://hub.docker.com/_/buildpack-deps) image.
 When we started producing container images, we noticed other development platforms using buildpack-deps as the base of their tools/SDK images, so we followed the established pattern.
 We have specifically relied on the [`scm` layer](https://github.com/docker-library/buildpack-deps/blob/1bf287b61b2c02d8890f4806a9bfb2c7042b308d/focal/scm/Dockerfile), which includes source-control tools, and is based on the [`curl` layer](https://github.com/docker-library/buildpack-deps/blob/1bf287b61b2c02d8890f4806a9bfb2c7042b308d/focal/curl/Dockerfile), which includes curl and similar network tools.
 That means that all those tools have been available to you in the SDK images.
-Unfortuantely, this approach has come with a big tradeoff.
+Unfortunately, this approach has come with a big tradeoff.
 Since Docker only allows for a single line of inheritance (each image can only have one parent), the `sdk` image needs to carry its own copy of ASP.NET, and Docker doesn't see the actually identical ASP.NET bytes in the `sdk` image as the same as the ones in the `aspnet` image.
 That situation requires a lot of wasted bytes to be stores and tranfered.
 On the other hand, people don't want to give up using the tools provided by `buildpack-deps`.

 As a compromise position, we re-based the `sdk` on `aspnet`, added [some of the tools back](https://github.com/dotnet/dotnet-docker/pull/1848#issue-404674130), and retained 90+% of the size savings.

 This explanation is descriptive of what we did for Ubuntu.
 The story with Debian is more complicated, and responsible for the larger size win.
 In short, the Debian variants of `aspnet` and `runtime` are based on the `-slim` Debian variant, while `buildpack-deps` is based on the non-slim Debian images.
-That means that for muti-stage builds with Debian, that you pull Debian twice!
+That means that for multi-stage builds with Debian, that you pull Debian twice!
 Even the distro layer hasn't been shared until now.

 We made similar changes for [Alpine and Nano Server](https://github.com/dotnet/dotnet-docker/pull/1832).
 There is no `buildpack-deps` image for either Alpine or Nano Server.
 However, the `sdk` images for Alpine and Nano Server were not previously built on top of the ASP.NET image.
 We fixed that.
 You will see significant size wins for Alpine and Nano Server as well with 5.0, for multi-stage builds.